MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

       def module_level_function(param1, param2=None, *args, **kwargs):
-          """This is an example of a module level function.
+          r"""This is an example of a module level function.

           Function parameters should be documented in the ``Args`` section.
 The name of each parameter is required.
 The type and description of each parameter